acados/acados/README.md

 ### Getting started

-To use ACADOS, you have to add ACADOS and CasADi paths to the respective environment variables (add those lines to your .bashrc / .zshrc to set the paths permanently):
+To use acados, you have to add acados and Casadi paths to the respective environment variables (add those lines to your .bashrc / .zshrc to set the paths permanently):
 ```
 export MATLABPATH=<path_to_acados_root_folder>/external/casadi-matlabR2014b-v3.1.1:$MATLABPATH
 export PYTHONPATH=<path_to_acados_root_folder>/external/casadi-py35-np1.9.1-v3.1.1:$PYTHONPATH